-- Palmetto College will provide the administrative umbrella for the regional campuses and will support all students seeking four-year degrees through one of the aforementioned paths. - Palmetto College will not be a new independently accredited academic unit.
-Academic accreditations will remain as they currently are (senior campuses independently accredited and regional campuses accredited under USC-Columbia) with the Palmetto College degrees remaining the academic responsibility of the campuses within the system that offer the specific degree. - USC Upstate will be offering two degrees through the Palmetto college pathway: - -The Bachelor of Arts in Information Management & Systems - -The Bachelor of Arts in Health Informatics - -The Bachelor of Science in Criminal Justice - -The Bachelor in Science in Nursing for Registered Nurses
+- Palmetto College provides the administrative umbrella for the regional campuses and supports all students seeking four-year degrees through one of the aforementioned paths. - Palmetto College is not a new independently accredited academic unit.
+Academic accreditations will remain as they currently are (senior campuses independently accredited and regional campuses accredited under USC-Columbia) with the Palmetto College degrees remaining the academic responsibility of the campuses within the system that offer the specific degree. - USC Upstate offers the following degrees through the Palmetto college pathway: - -The Bachelor of Arts in Information Management & Systems - -The Bachelor of Arts in Health Informatics - -The Bachelor of Science in Criminal Justice - -The Bachelor in Science in Nursing for Registered Nurses

-The Funding
+The Fundina

-The Palmetto College tuition rate will be determined by USC's Board of Trustees at USC-Columbia.
+The Palmetto College tuition rate is determined by USC's Board of Trustees at USC-Columbia.

-For further information about Palmetto College, visit http://palmettocol-lege.sc.edu.
+For further information about Palmetto College, visit http://palmettocollege.sc.edu.